JCSDA/spack-stack/doc/source/Quickstart.rst

    docker build -t myimage .
    docker run -it myimage

+.. _QuickstartExtendingEnvironments:

 ------------------------
 Extending environments
 ------------------------

 Additional packages (and their dependencies) or new versions of packages can be added to existing environments.
-It is recommended to take a backup of the existing environment directory (e.g. using ``rsync``) or test this first as described in :numref:`Section %s <MaintainersSection_Testing_New_Packages>`, especially if new versions of packages are added that are themselves dependencies for other packages.
+It is recommended to take a backup of the existing environment directory (e.g. using ``rsync``) or test this first as described in :numref:`Section %s <MaintainersSection_Testing_New_Packages>`, especially if new versions of packages are added that act themselves as dependencies for other packages.
 In some cases, adding new versions of packages will require rebuilding large portions of the stack, for example if a new version of ``hdf5`` is needed.
 In this case, it is recommended to start over with an entirely new environment.

-In the simplest case, a new package (and its basic dependencies) or a new version of an existing package that is not a dependency itself can be added as described in the following for a new version of ``ecmwf-atlas``.
+In the simplest case, a new package (and its basic dependencies) or a new version of an existing package that is not a dependency for other packages can be added as described in the following example for a new version of ``ecmwf-atlas``.

-1. Check if the package has any variants defined in the common (``env_dir/packages.yaml``) or site (``env_dir/site/packages.yaml``) package config and make sure that these are reflected correctly in the ``spec`` command:
+1. Check if the package has any variants defined in the common (``env_dir/common/packages.yaml``) or site (``env_dir/site/packages.yaml``) package config and make sure that these are reflected correctly in the ``spec`` command:

 .. code-block:: console